oras-project/community/REVIEWING.md

 ## The Reviewer Role

-Everyone is encouraged to review code, even if they are not officially reviewer.
+Everyone is encouraged to review code, even if they are not officially reviewers.
 However, only pull requests approved by maintainers can be merged.

 ## Values